-- St. Cuthbert's Catholic Primary School, L13 2BA - St. Sebastian's Catholic Primary School, L7 OLH - 5.
-Provide the exact location of the patient within the school setting - 6.
+St. Cuthbert's Catholic Primary School, L13 2BA

+- 5. Provide the exact location of the patient within the school setting - 6.
 Provide the name of the child and a brief description of their symptoms - 7.
 Inform Ambulance Control of the best entrance to use and state that the crew will be met and taken to the patient - 8.
 Provide the Ambulance Service with a copy of the child/young person's Individual Healthcare Plan if agreed by the parent - 9.
 Put a completed copy of this form by the phone

-17. Annexe G: Model letter inviting parents to contribute to Individual Healthcare Plan development/review
+17. Appendix G: Model letter inviting parents to contribute to Individual Healthcare Plan development/review